johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-09-25-azure-open-ai-generate-article-metadata-with-typescript/index.md

 ## TypeScript Azure Open AI SDK

 I've been using Azure Open AI for a while now, and I've been using the [TypeScript SDK in the `@azure/openai` package](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/openai/openai/README.md) to interact with it.
-What I wanted to do, was to use the SDK to generate descriptions for my blog posts.
-Since my blog is powered by Docusaurus and each post is a Markdown file, I wanted to be able to generate descriptions for each post based on the content of the post itself.
+What I wanted to do, was to use the SDK to generate descriptions for my blog posts based on the content.
+Since my blog is powered by Docusaurus and each post is a Markdown file, I had easy access to a individual files that could be summarised.

 ## What I wanted to do

 The plan was, to build a script to do the following:

-- read all of my blog posts
+- read all of my blog posts without descriptions
-- for each post, generate a description using Azure Open AI
+- for each one, generate a description using Azure Open AI
 - write the description to the Markdown file

 I wanted to use [Bun](https://bun.sh/) for this as it supports TypeScript by default.
 Using Node.js would equally be possible; but it wouldn't have been so easy to use TypeScript.